FREQUENTLY ASKED QUESTIONS

 Q: “My daughter’s 12, but mature for her age and incredibly talented.
 Can she join WST?”

 A: Wildwood Summer Theatre is strict about its age requirement: all company members must be greater than 14 and less than 26 years of age as of June 1 of the current season.
 To allow older members would compromise our unique status as an all-youth theatre, while children younger than 14 will feel out-of-place working and socializing with the older members.

 Q: How can I donate my leftover paint, building supplies, tools, costumes, antiques or other materials?

 Q: How can I donate money?

 A: Wildwood Summer Theatre gladly accepts most donations of material, and the quality of our production depends on your support!
-Please visit our Contribute page for more information, or contact the producer or production manager, if you would like to make a donation – we’ll even try to arrange a way to pick it up!
+Please visit our Contribute page for more information, or contact the Director of Fundraising, if you would like to make a donation – we’ll even try to arrange a way to pick it up!